-Construction of the proposed Project will take approximately 6 months and is expected to begin August 2017.
-The project site is generally level, so relatively little heavy earthwork will be required.
-Additionally, there will be no structures or buildings associated with the proposed project, so no substantial foundations will be needed.
-As such, construction activities will primarily employ equipment items that will not generate significant levels of noise.
-These new, but temporary sources, coupled with the relatively high existing noise levels from traffic flows on Highway 1 may, at times, be audible at nearby residential and school land uses, but are not expected to substantially raise the community noise levels.
-Lastly, with adherence to Section 4.88.360 of the County Code that restricts construction activities to allowable portions of the day, construction noise impacts will be less than significant.
+All Other Portions.
+For other sections of the Project trail that do not require foundations or structures, construction activities will primarily employ equipment items that will not generate significant levels of noise.
+These new, temporary sources, coupled with the relatively high existing noise levels from traffic flows on Highway 1 may, at times, be audible at nearby residential and school land uses, but are not expected to substantially raise the community noise levels; outside of Project Segments 4 and 6.
+Thus, construction noise would be a less than significant impact on these other portions of the project.